By

 ✅ Fully customizable

-❌ Google branding
+❌ Google branding only

 Privacy & Self-hosting

-✅ Open-source + enterprise
+✅ Open-source + Enterprise

 ❌ Proprietary only